grandmaster789/count_count/README.md

 ## Usage

-1. **Prepare your gear images**: Place gear images in the `data/` directory
+1. **Run the application**: Execute the built binary
-2. **Configure parameters**: Adjust settings in `data/count_count.cfg`
+2. **Click on the gear**: Click on the gear to select a foreground color
-3. **Run the application**: Execute the built binary
+3. **Adjust the sensitivity**: Use the slider to adjust the sensitivity of the foreground color detection
 4. **Review results**: The application will output tooth count and any detected anomalies

 ## Configuration

 The application behavior can be customized through the configuration file (`data/count_count.cfg`).
 Key parameters include:

-- Image processing thresholds
+- Previously selected foreground color
-- Contour detection sensitivity
+- Foreground detection sensitivity
-- Tooth counting parameters
+- Selected webcam identifier
-- Anomaly detection criteria
+- Webcam resolution

 ## Testing